shawn-rice-m43/js-dojo/README.md

 - give each participant hands-on experience testing JavaScript/TypeScript

 Please note: 'solving the problem' is conspicuously absent from this list.
 We do not fail as a group if we fail to solve the problem.
 An individual does not fail if they don't write a passing test.

-## VSCode Live Share Setup

-Please install and enable the [Live Share](https://code.visualstudio.com/learn/collaboration/live-share#_get-started-with-live-share) extension prior to the session.
-Feel free to ping Shawn Rice to verify that the extension is configured properly.